Gi-Eufrasio/Floorify-TFM/README.md

 For the model's creation, we used the Fine-Tuning technique on pre-trained Stable Diffusion models, leveraging the Diffusion model from the Hugging Face platform as the main foundation, along with the Dreambooth, LoRa, and Text_To_Image methods.

+## Imagenes de Demonstracion de Pruebas Generados:

+## Demonstration Test Images Generated:

+## Instalación y Métodos para Utilizar el Proyecto

+El proyecto almacenado en este repositorio fue generado a partir del lenguaje de programación Python, convirtiéndose en el requisito principal para cualquier persona que desee realizar pruebas y experimentos con el proyecto.
+En el archivo "xxx", una vez ejecutado dentro del entorno operativo con Python, se instalan automáticamente todas las bibliotecas utilizadas en el proyecto.
+Dejo el comando a continuación:

+XXXXXXXXXXXXXXXX

+Es necesario descargar la carpeta de algoritmos y modelos de Diffusion para realizar los fine-tunings si se desea.
+A continuación, dejo el comando y la carpeta de almacenamiento en el proyecto:

+XXXXXXXXXXXXXXXX

+Para ejecutar la generación de los principales modelos, siempre es necesario ejecutar el archivo XXX, que ejecuta una interfaz Gradio para realizar los experimentos.
+Dejo el comando a continuación:

+XXXXXXXXXXXXXXXX

+## Installation and Methods to Use the Project

+The project stored in this repository was developed using the Python programming language, making it the primary requirement for anyone wishing to conduct tests and experiments with the project.
+In the file "xxx," once executed within the Python environment, all libraries used in the project are automatically installed.

+It is necessary to download the folder containing the Diffusion algorithms and models to perform fine-tunings if desired.
+Below, I provide the command and the storage folder in the project:

+XXXXXXXXXXXXXXXX

+To generate the main models, it is always necessary to run the file XXX, which launches a Gradio interface to conduct the experiments.
+Below is the command:

+XXXXXXXXXXXXXXXX